HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-The vast majority of `robots.txt` files -- 97.82% of mobile crawls and 97.80% of desktop crawls -- were no larger than 100KB.
+The vast majority of `robots.txt` files—97.82% of mobile crawls and 97.80% of desktop crawls—were no larger than 100KB.

 According to RFC 9309 standards, crawlers should limit the size of `robots.txt` files they look at, and the parsing limit must be at least [500 kiB](https://www.rfc-editor.org/rfc/rfc9309.html#name-limit).
 A `robots.txt` file under that size should be fully parsed.
 Google, for example, [enforces the max limit at 500 kiB](https://developers.google.com/search/docs/crawling-indexing/robots/robots_txt#file-format).
 Only a tiny number of sites (just 0.06%) had `robots.txt` files over this limit.
 Directives found beyond that limit are ignored by the search engine.